Stiff-Rock/WordleOxide/README.md

 # WorldeOxide
 Play the current Wordle in your terminal!
 (Currently available in English and Spanish).

-It synchronizes with the official web versions to provide the daily word and uses their dictionaries for valid word checks.
+## Features

+- Synchronized word of the day and dictionary for valid work checking with the real websites
+- Copy the result and share it with your friends

 ## Installation